rhylleth14/rhylleth14/README.md

 - Designing clean and usable digital interfaces for Lions and volunteer activities.
 - Exploring **UX design trends** and minimalist layouts using the AI enhanced workflows.
 - Solving technical challenges and improving workflows.
-- Hobbies: digital illustration, music events, and photography 📸
+- Hobbies: digital illustration, music events, and photography 📸, playing basketball & pickleball, walking, love going to the beach and trying new recommended restaurant.

 ---